jamon/embassy-meshtastic/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the GPL V3 - see [LICENSE](LICENSE) for details.

 ## Acknowledgments